Roblox-StreamX/Client/README.md

 ### Setup instructions
 If you want a stable release, copy `StreamX.lua` to `ServerScriptStorage` and fill out the configuration.
 This will give you a fully stable StreamX game, all other required modules update automatically.

-This will force the StreamX client to load the local modules and therefore give you more recent updates.

 ### Contributions

 While the backend is proprietary, this client is very much open-source and open for contributions.